 Also not to be weird, but how pretty is that toilet, also by Victoria + Albert?
 The whole vibe feels like London meets California to me, and I could not be happier.

 And for the record, this is the only bathtub I’ve used so far!
 I love it SO much.
-I lay there overnight listening to a podcast and zoning out.
+I lay there every night listening to a podcast and zoning out.

 What do you think?
 Do you love this space as much as I do?